Sardhendu/Sardhendu.github.io/README.md

     </div>
     <div class="twoColumn">
          <p>
             This project was aimed to analyze the factors that led to the early re-admission of a diabetic patient.
 In addition, the model was trained to predict whether a diabetic patient would be re-admitted within the next 30 days.
 The data set was collected from <a href="https://archive.ics.uci.edu/ml/index.php">UCI repository</a> and several data processing ideas were borrowed from the <a href="https://www.hindawi.com/journals/bmri/2014/781670/">paper</a> published by the authors.
-The data analysis pipeline was build using Py-Spark framework. <br><br><b>Skills developed:</b> Python, Py-Spark (MLlib)<br><br>
+The data analysis pipeline was build using Py-Spark framework. <br><i><br><b>Tech Stack:</b> Spark, Py-Spark (MLlib), Python</i><br><br>
          </p>
     </div>
 </div>